RiverRuby/digital-garden/content/index.md

 ### Proposals

 - DKIM-BIN
 	- Expanding zk-email into a more substantial identity platform
+	- Building a separate email service
 - sha-maphore
 	- Application of Binius
 	- Using SHA256 + Semaphore as a signature algorithm
 	- Quantum resistant, using standard hash functions, recursion friendly
 - ZK extension to This Cursed Machine
 	- Users can create "secret materials" by uploading a hash of a material/machine path
 	- Users can unlock secret material by ZK proving knowledge of the path's pre-image